U-PROX CLC G80

 Time Parameters

-Default Time: For convenient configuration, default time intervals are provided in the controller.
+Default Time: For convenient configuration, default time intervals are provided in the control panel.
 For example, a relay time value of 255 means the factory setting of 3 seconds.
 If several codes are set to a relay time of 255, it indicates the “default relay time”.
 Changing this value affects the parameters of all codes with this setting.

 Entry/Exit Time: After the relay is activated, a delay for entry/exit begins.
 If the door remains open 5 seconds before the delay ends, a warning beep is activated.
 The value can range from 0 to 253 seconds.